JohnSnowLabs/spark-nlp/docs/en/alab/annotation.md

 ### Support for multi-page PDF documents

-When a valid Spark OCR license is available, Annotation Lab offers support for multi-page PDF annotation.
+When a valid Visual NLP license is available, Annotation Lab offers support for multi-page PDF annotation.
 We can import, annotate, and export multi-page PDF files easily.

 Users have two options for importing a new PDF file into the Visual NER project:
 1. Import PDF file from local storage.